Autism Children's Book for Ages 6 to 14

 Therapy: Your Safe Space

-Therapy can feel confusing if kids don’t understand why they go.
-This activity reframes therapy as their unique activity a safe place with safe people where they can take off the mask, lighten their invisible backpack, and share freely with someone who truly listens.
+Therapy can feel confusing if kids do not understand why they go.
+This activity reframes therapy as their own special space, a safe place with safe people where they can take off the mask, lighten their invisible backpack, and share freely with someone who truly listens.

 A 30-page FREE supportive digital workbook that reframes therapy as their activity, a safe place with safe people where they can take off the mask, unpack their backpack, and share openly.
 Includes fun exercises to build trust and confidence in the therapy process.